 After walking around town, I headed back to the train station and got back to Nice.
 My day trip from Nice on the train des Merveilles was over.

 I was happy to explore a new part of France.
-Just 100 km from the coast lays a whole different country where people live in nearly traditional way and the towns are self-supporting.
+Just 100 km from the coast lays a whole different country where people live in a nearly traditional way and the towns are self-supporting.

 Where would you like to stop if you take the train des Merveilles?
 Have you taken this train of wonders from Nice?
-What is your favourite day trip from Nice?
+What is your favorite day trip from Nice?
 Let me know in the comment section below.